iwasherefirst2/laravel-docker/readme.md

 # About

 This repository contains everything you need to get started to run a Laravel 5 / 6 / 7 application with Docker in 3 minutes.
-It is made for legayc projects that cannot be upgraded to Laravel 8 in near future but would like to use docker.
+It is made for legacy projects that cannot be upgraded to Laravel 8 in near future but would like to use docker.

 This package is not needed for Laravel 8 and upwards, as Laravel versions from 8 upwards ships with a wrapper for docker, called [Laravel Sail](https://laravel.com/docs/sail).